open/close all foldersFor the characters from third season, see here.

 - Boyish Short Hair

-- Disappeared Dad: Her father was killed by Ring, and her mother fell off a bridge and disappeared sometime before the show stars.
+- Disappeared Dad: Her father was killed by Ring, and her mother fell off a bridge and disappeared before the events of the movie.

 - The Alcoholic: Always seen drinking.
-He's mostly functional instead of drunk, but it's a fine like between the two.
+He's mostly functional instead of drunk, but it's a fine line between the two.

 - Improbable Weapon User: Fights with an umbrella rather than the brush that most Makai Priests use.